FAQ Categories

 • What If An Item Has No Acquisition Cost?
 (Home Built, Donated, Borrowed, Etc.)

 For Personal Property purposes, donated or borrowed assets should be reported as if they were purchased.
-For equipment that does not have an acquisition cost, you may either 1) Report an estimate of the value of the item in the year you acquired it, or 2) Estimate the current value of the item in its present condition, and report the year of acquisition as the current calendar year.
+For equipment that does not have an acquisition cost, you may either one, report an estimate of the value of the item in the year you acquired it, or two, estimate the current value of the item in its present condition, and report the year of acquisition as the current calendar year.

 • Do I Need To Notify The Assessor's Office If I Change My Address Or If I'm No Longer In Business?